 We can also use some of the formats defined in the constants to conveniently format our string into recognized standard formats.

-For example, we can use the time.UnixDate layout format to return a unix-formatted date string:
+For example, we can use the time.UnixDate layout format to return a Unix-formatted date string:

 now := time.Now()

-Tue Nov 10 23:00:00 UTC 2009
+fmt.Println(now.Format(time.UnixDate)) // Output: Tue Nov 10 23:00:00 UTC 2009

 Parsing Time Strings

-This string can be in a number of formats, depending on your code.
-The time library uses the same layout mechanism that we saw in the previous section to convert a string into a Time instance.
+The time.Parse function takes a string as input and returns a Time instance.
+The time library uses the same layout mechanism from the previous section to convert a string into a Time instance.

-myTime, err := time.Parse("2 Jan 06 03:04PM", "10 Nov 10 11:00PM")
+myTime, err := time.Parse("2 Jan 06 03:04PM", "10 Nov 09 11:00PM")

 if err != nil {